mttaggart/OffensiveNotion/README.md

 What started as a meme grew into a full project.
 Just roll with it.

 ## Features
-* A full-featured C2 platform built on the [Notion notetaking app](https://www.notion.so).
+📡 A full-featured C2 platform built on the Notion notetaking app.
-* Easy setup: set up your Notion developer API account, drop the Agent to the target, run and enjoy!
+🚧 Easy setup: set up your Notion developer API account, drop the Agent to the target, run and enjoy!
-* Cross-platform agent built in Rust that compiles for Linux and Windows with the same code base.
+🖥️ Cross-platform agent built in Rust that compiles for Linux and Windows with the same code base.
-* A range of capabilities including port-scanning, privilege escalation, asynchronous command execution, file download, and shellcode injection, all controlled from the comfort of a Notion page!
+☢️ A range of capabilities including port-scanning, privilege escalation, asynchronous command execution, file download, and shellcode injection, all controlled from the comfort of a Notion page!
-* Document as you go!
+📜 Document as you go!
 The agent identifies special syntax to run commands, so feel free to use the rest of the Notion page to document your operation.
-* Stealth!
+🕵️‍♀️ Stealth!
 C2 comms ride over the Notion API natively.
 Your C2 traffic looks like someone is using Notion for its intended purpose.

 ## Setup
 To use Notion as a platform for offensive operations, you need a few things: